m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 The main part of the work there was to port all our builds and build tooling to something that can potentially run on .NET Core CLI in the future.
 The best candidate for that seemed to be an [MSBuild `ILogger` implementation](https://docs.microsoft.com/en-us/visualstudio/msbuild/build-loggers?view=vs-2017), which can intercept the diagnostic messages, pin-pointing them to specific locations within a source file, and spit out the artifacts we can send out for translation in the end.
-This is super application, and build configuration specific, so this implementation lives in our Stack Overflow solution.
+This is super application and build configuration specific, so this implementation lives in our Stack Overflow solution.

 I've run into an interesting edge case with [Roslyn vs MSBuild diagnostic levels](https://github.com/dotnet/roslyn/issues/30637) while doing this.